Weather Webcast with Tom Wachs

 The Nov.
 13, 1985 eruption became known as the Armero tragedy -- the deadliest of its kind in recorded history.
 It claimed the lives of an estimated 25,000 people.

-Confirmed flooding was seen in Oregon Coast communities surrounding Lincoln City on Friday morning.

 The Pacific Northwest got a respite from heavy precipitation to begin the weekend.
 However, AccuWeather forecasters say that another atmospheric river will bring a renewed threat of flooding.
-"While the main zone of precipitation will target southwestern British Columbia initially, the atmospheric river of moisture is expected to wobble southward into Washington on Sunday," said AccuWeather Meteorologist Brandon Buckingham.
-Similar to the event that occurred on Thursday and Friday, the air will

-Heavy rains were expected to continue through Friday evening, the National Weather Service in Portland said.
+Even though much of the West is still in a drought according to the United States Drought Monitor, the recent train of storms has eliminated the drought in northwestern Washington and far northwestern Oregon.
+Even with the drought gone, other issues have arisen.
+"Many area rivers are running near bankful al

 Extreme weather in Aswan, near the River Nile, forced venomous scorpions and snakes out of the ground and into people's homes, reports say.